Zireael13/react-keyboard-hooks/README.md

 ```

 the useAllKeys hook takes an array of key values (as strings) and returns true if **all** of the keys are currently pressed.

+Optionally you can use a callback function that runs if all of the keys are down instead.

 Example: